International Medical & Laboratory Protocol

 Determination of organophosphate exposure and injury to the nervous system by Professor M. Abou-Donia:

-Auto Antibodies - available upon request, please contact us here ( Samples for the Auto Antibodies Test must be taken and stored in an even more specific way.)
+Auto Antibodies - (view an EXAMPLE report with the results from the blood of a Flight Attendant) available upon request, please contact us here ( Samples for the Auto Antibodies Test must be taken and stored in an even more specific way.)

 DNA Test - can help determine if you are a poor detoxifier, most laboratories offer this test.
 It can be helpful for personal knowledge, but at the moment is not a necessity.